 • Grooming: $50-$200

 Remember, as a dog owner, there are many different ways to save when it comes to caring for your furry friend.
-Many of these are beneficial to the wellbeing of your dog as well.
-Dogs are an expensive investment, so you should never risk the wellbeing of your dog to save a few dollars.
+Many of these are beneficial to the well-being of your dog as well.
+Dogs are an expensive investment, so you should never risk the well-being of your dog to save a few dollars.
 For example, it is important to keep in mind that most vet offices are closed on the weekend.
-With this in mind, it is a good idea to avoid trying new foods or new games before then, to avoid them being hurt or sick while waiting rooms are closed.
+With this in mind, it is a good idea to avoid trying new foods or new games before then, to avoid them getting hurt or sick while waiting rooms are closed.
 Another good way to save money is by training your dog with kibble as a small reward.
 It is a lot cheaper than purchasing costly treats!
 You can also adjust your dog’s meals to make up for any extra kibble they may have had throughout the day.

 We hope this helps you decide on whether pet ownership is right for you.
 Happy dog parenting!